Sacusa/MoCha/README.md

 1. The loaded PC value can point to the user program straight away.
 However, that would mean that for a user to load his/her program, he/she would have to hardcode it into the RAM and generate a new binary *every single time*.
 This proves to be a very time consuming process.
 In our implementation, the program pointed to by the loaded PC is actually a bootloader.
 The bootloader loads user programs stored in the SPI flash memory into the microcontroller's main memory.
 The bootloader is 201 bytes in size.
 Consequently, the user program is loaded into the RAM starting at address 202.
 Offsetting the PC in the binary appropriately is done by the assembler.

     The bootloader makes a few assumptions about the user binary, as stated below:
-    * The size of the program in bytes is prepended to the user program, i.e. the first two bytes of the binary should contain the program size that follows.
+    * The size of the program in bytes is prepended to the user program, i.e. the first two bytes of the binary should contain the size of the program that follows.
 This allows the bootloader to know in advance the number of bytes to copy from the ROM to RAM.
     * The binary is stored in the ROM starting at address 0x0f0000.

 1. Finally, once the program is copied, the bootloader jumps to the first instruction and starts executing.